ajyounguk/rekog-ai/README.md

 ## Images to be analysed
 - put them in the /images directory
-- they must be under 5mb in jpg or png format
+- they must be under 5mb in .jpg or .png format

 ## How to run it